Ayson Law Firm

 - If you are asked to take a sobriety test, you have the right to refuse.
 We generally advise against field sobriety tests (touching your nose, standing on one leg, etc.).
 Refusing to take a blood or breath test, however, carries additional consequences, which we discuss below.

-- If you are arrested, call a DWI attorney (or call a friend or family member and ask them to find one for you) as soon as you get the chance to make a phone call.
+- If you are arrested, call a attorney (or call a friend or family member and ask them to find one for you) as soon as you get the chance to make a phone call.

 What are your rights when you are pulled over?